-Gamification: The future of customer loyalty programmes?
+Gamification: The future of customer loyalty programmes?by

 ‘Customer promiscuity’ is a term that makes even the most successful retailer nervous.
 While consumers have been deemed less loyal thanks to the popularity of online where choice is abundant, the success of effective loyalty schemes such as Tesco Clubcard and Sainsbury’s Nectar shows that with the right incentives across channels, consumers are attracted continue to value long-standing relationship with their favourite retailers.
 With this in mind, as retailers look to implement a loyalty programme that’s right for them we ask: what’s next for loyalty?